In the orderly world of suburbia, the intersection of Alabama Drive and Elden Street in Herndon smacks of chaos.

 "I feel bad when I see them coming back after waiting long hours and they don't get anything," she said.
 "It's true, there are some who drink and some who hang out at the spot.
 But most have to go out and find jobs."

-Lucio Escobar, 47, an electrician who emigrated from El Salvador 30 years ago, said many residents make a rush to judgment against Latinos.
+Lucio Escobar, 47, an electrician who immigrated from El Salvador 30 years ago, said many residents make a rush to judgment against Latinos.

 In his 19 years on Florida Avenue, Escobar has watched the neighborhood evolve as more Latinos have moved in.